 In April 2015, the Company's Board approved the ESPP, under which 30,000 shares of common stock have been reserved for purchase by the Company's employees, subject to the approval by the Company's stockholders.
 On May 21, 2015, the Company's stockholders approved the ESPP.
 Effective on June 14, 2023, the Company's stockholders approved the amendment and restatement of the ESPP to increase the number of shares reserved for issuance through equity-based instruments thereunder by 25,000 shares, bringing to 102,500 the total number of shares approved for issuance under that plan.
 Under the ESPP, employees may designate an amount not less than 1% but not more than 10% of their annual compensation for the purchase of Company shares.
 An offering period shall be six months in duration commencing on or about January 1 and July 1 of each year.
-The exercise price of the option will be the lesser of 85% of the fair market value of the common stock on the applicable exercise date.
+The exercise price of the option will be the lesser of 85% of the fair market of the common stock on the first business day of the offering period and 85% of the fair market value of the common stock on the applicable exercise date.